optuna/optuna/docs/source/tutorial/configurations.rst

 Branches and Loops
 ------------------

-You can use branches or loops depending on parameter values.
+You can use branches or loops depending on the parameter values.

 .. code-block:: python